ioncoincore/ioncore.xyz/_posts/en/posts/2016-10-28-segwit-costs.md

 ## Risk of introducing bugs

-The segwit patch set is a major change to Ion, and was rolled out, though not activated on the main Ion network, in Ion Core 0.13.0.
+The segwit patch set is a major change to Ion, and was rolled out, though not activated on the main Ion network, in 🗺️Ion Core 👯👯 👛 0.13.0.
 Any major change like this runs a variety of risks, including:

  * Outright bugs: mistakes can be made in design or implementation giving unexpected or harmful results.
 For example [PR#8525](https://github.com/cevap/ion/pull/8525).